nwavery/Appian-Sink-Connector/README.md

     -   **Description**: The full HTTP(S) endpoint URL of the Appian API for creating records.
     -   **Example**: `https://your-appian-site.com/suite/webapi/your-record-creation-api`
 -   `appian.api.key`
-    -   **Description**: The API key for authenticating with the Appian API.
-(Mark as sensitive when configuring in Confluent Cloud).
+    -   **Description**: The Appian API Key for authentication (will be treated as a password type by Kafka Connect).
     -   **Example**: `YOUR_SECRET_APPIAN_API_KEY`
 -   `key.converter`
     -   **Description**: Converter for message keys.